-of time on domestic work when compared to women in female dominated occupations.8 Appendix Table A.2 shows that women who are not working spend 50%-60% more time on domestic work in comparison to women employed in female dominated occupations.
-On the other hand, women in male dominated occupations and women in gender neutral occupations spend 50%-60% and 10%-18% less time on domestic work.
+Notably, married women who are employed spend 60-70% less time on domestic work, relative to married women who are not in the work force (Appendix Table A.1).
+Next, we classify each occupation in the CPHS into 3 types - male dominated, gender neutral and female dominated.5 Appendix Table A.2 shows that women who are not working spend 50% - 60% more time on domestic work in comparison to women employed in female dominated occupations.
+On the other hand, women in male dominated occupations and gender neutral occupations spend 50% - 60% and 10% - 18% less time on domestic work, respectively.
 Clearly, women in male dominated occupations spend the least amount of time on domestic work compared to their female peers, possibly suggesting that these occupations are characterized by more demanding or inflexible working schedules (Goldin, 2014; Chaturvedi et al., 2022).
-We also find that daily wage rate decreases as proportion of women workers increase in an occupation (Appendix Figure A.2).9
+Moreover, the daily wage rate decreases as the proportion of women workers increase in an occupation (Appendix Figure A.3).6